frostb1ten/RustCrack/README.md

 # RustCrack
 Needed a cracking tool, so I made lightweight one.
-So far I added md2, md5, sha256, base64 and unsure if unsure.
+So far I added md2, md5, sha256, base64, bcrypt, rot13, rot26 and unsure

 Usage:
 ```